Indiana gas boom: Decline

 As the use of the gas grew, many scientists warned that more gas was being wasted than was effectively used by industry, and that the supplies would soon run out.
 Almost every town in northern Indiana had one or more gas wells.
 Many were purchased by local governments, which used revenues for community amenities.
 Many towns and cities installed free gas lighting throughout their communities, supplied by their own gas wells.
 Communities also piped gas to private homes to provide cheap heating fuel, helping to make urban living more desirable.
 Gas was used to produce electricity that ran electric street cars in several cities.
 Businessmen also established corporations to purchase the gas from the local markets and sell it wholesale on the national market.
 Producers lit a flambeau atop each well to demonstrate the gas was flowing, a practice that wasted massive amounts of gas each day.

 An 1893 report by Indiana natural gas supervisor E. T. J. Jordan noted that gas pressure had declined sharply throughout the region between 1887 and 1892.
 The Indiana General Assembly attempted to limit gas waste by prohibiting open burning and instituting a system of metered consumption to encourage energy conservation, but the law met with tough opposition.
 Many town leaders, who had come to rely on the gas revenues, dismissed claims that the wells would run dry.

 By the turn of the century, output from the wells began to decline.
-Some flambeaus had been burning for nearly two decades; slowly their flames became shorter and weaker.
+Some flambeaux had been burning for nearly two decades; slowly their flames became shorter and weaker.
 Modern experts estimate that as much as 90% of the natural gas was wasted in flambeau displays.
 By 1903, factories' and towns' need for alternate sources of energy led to creation of numerous coal-burning electric plants.

 By 1910, the once-abundant resources had slowed to a trickle.
 By then new industry had moved into the state, and decline of the gas industry did not have a major negative impact.
 The availability of cheap energy had drawn so much new industry that Indiana had become one of the leading industrial states.
 The economy of northern Indiana continued to flourish until the Great Depression began in the following decade.